Peter-Vanderhyde/Minecraft-Manager/README.md

 - See all player chat messages.
 - See basic memory percentage statistics about the server.
 - The host and clients automatically receive updates when players join and leave the server without having to refresh.
-- The host can click player's names in the list to perform specific actions on them such as whitelisting, kicking, etc.
+- The host can click player's names in the list to perform specific actions on them such as whitelisting, kicking, banning, or op-ing.

 ### Extra Features